nhu-nguyen181/Health-EDA-Dashboard-Python/README.md

-# health-dashboard-panel
+# EDA - DASHBOARD - Health issues
-### Interactive Visualization Dashboard by Panel Library in Python
+### EDA & Interactive Visualization Dashboard by Panel Library in Python

 ##### Brief description:
-- The repo contains code for my personal dashboard project.
+- The repo contains 2 coding files including EDA and interactive dashboard.
 The purpose is to analyse and exam the relationships between some common diseases and people's lifestyles based on the dataset of health status of U.S residents in 2020.

+#

+##### Files:
+- Heart_2020_EDA.ipynb (EDA)
+- dashboard_panel.ipynb (interactive dashboard)

+#

-##### To run the code, install the libraries as follows:
+##### To run the code of dashboard file, install the libraries as follows:
 - pandas
 `pip install pandas`
 - numpy